 All excerpts are from Eric Liddell: Something Greater than Gold by Janet Benge

 - “‘All right,’ he said, ‘I’ll do it.
 Tell me where you need me and when.’
 Like a hinge swinging a huge door open, that simple statement forever changed the course of Eric’s life” (locations 352–54).

-List five benefits of declaring this type of availability to God?
+List three benefits of declaring this type of availability to God?

 - “In the dust of defeat as well as the laurels of victory there is glory to be found if one has done his best” (location 599).